 Isn’t creativity fascinating?

-Those moments are magic, aren’t they?
+Those moments are magical, aren’t they?

 And, if you’re anything like me, you’ve tried to recreate them.